Why You Need to Create a Risk Management Plan Right Now

 A risk management plan is a detailed and complex process.
 A risk management plan is put in place by businesses to mitigate risks, but what is a risk?

 A risk is any factor that causes uncertainty about whether a business is going to meet its goals and achieve objectives.
-Unexpected risks can not only cause disruption to a business, but usually result in significant financial loss.
+Unexpected risks can not only disrupt a business but usually result in significant financial loss.
 To create a risk management plan, a business must first identify and analyse potential threats and then make suitable arrangements to lessen the impact of these risks.

 With the cost of living crisis and recession, the benefits of a risk management plan are even more paramount.

-What types of risk might my SME face?
+What types of risks might my SME face?

-We have identified nine different types of business risk, and have written in detail about these over on our dedicated article.
-However, we know how overwhelming the current economic environment can be, so lets quickly run through the three main types you are likely to face as a SME during the recession:
+We have identified nine different types of business risk and have written in detail about these in our dedicated article.
+However, we know how overwhelming the current economic environment can be, so let’s quickly run through the three main types you are likely to face as an SME during the recession:

 Financial

 One example of a business that failed due to poor financial planning is Toys-R-Us.
-Toys-R-Us Ltd went into administration in 2018 due to £15million in unpaid taxes.
+Toys-R-Us Ltd went into administration in 2018 due to 15 million pounds in unpaid taxes.

 Strategic

-A strategic risk can be any risk that prevents your business from achieving your strategic goals, such as increased supply costs or not keeping up with technological advances.
+A strategic risk can be any risk that prevents your business from achieving its strategic goals, such as increased supply costs or not keeping up with technological advances.

-An example is when Apple almost went bankrupt in 1997 after the failure of their expansive line of products that were too similar to their competition such as PalmPilot, ultimately costing them $1billion.
+An example is when Apple almost went bankrupt in 1997 after the failure of their expansive line of products that were too similar to their competition, such as PalmPilot, ultimately costing them 1 billion dollars.
 Thankfully, a large investment from Microsoft and streamlining their products allowed Apple to make a recovery.

 Compliance